ch0up1/AlphaCTF2024-writeups/misc/snake/solution.md

 we can see in the code that the "inp" variable must :

-  -be 3 string length
+  1-be 3 string length

-  -must be bigger than 10e99
+  2-must be bigger than 10e99

 so if i pass : float("+inf")